distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 The weakness is that vagueness is cheap to imitate.
 If too many -EV proposals use it, traders should eventually treat vagueness as negative evidence.
 The strategy works only while "vague because valuable" remains plausible.

-## (Adversarial) Decision Selection Bias
+## Disclosure-Window Optionality

-Decision selection bias comes from the fact that the market price decides whether the proposal executes.
+Decision selection bias arises because the market price decides whether the proposal executes.
 Asset futarchy wants a causal signal: would executing this proposal make ASSET worth more?
 But the market measures a correlation: in worlds where this proposal passes, is ASSET worth more than in worlds where it fails?

 A proposer can exploit the gap between those two questions by timing the proposal around unresolved information about the proposal itself.